makerdao/dss-teleport/README.md

 ### Normal (fast) path

-Wormholing DAI to another L2 domain is very similar, the only difference is that DAI is minted on a target Domain rather then on L1.
+Teleporting DAI to another L2 domain is very similar, the only difference is that DAI is minted on a target Domain rather then on L1.
 For this scheme to work MakerDAO `MCD` sytem needs to be deployed on a target domain.

 ### Settlement